tanleekee/demo-terraform/README.md

 ```
 terraform plan
 ```
 Create cloud resources.
 Terraform will prompt for confirmation.
 Enter yes to proceed, or no to cancel.
+*RDS instance provision takes ~5-6 minutes*

 ```
 terraform apply
 ```